Nitesh-thapliyal/QuizApp-Microservice/README.md

-## QuizApp-Microservice: A Scalable and Maintainable Quiz Application
+## Quizzify-Microservice: A Scalable and Maintainable Quiz Application

 This repository implements a quiz application using a robust microservices architecture.
 This approach promotes modularity, scalability, and independent development, making it ideal for building complex and evolving applications.